harlanhaskins/Personal-Site/_posts/2014-02-20-clean-modern-objective-c.markdown

 **No.**

-Instead, you should define an *anonymous category* inside your implementation, like so:
+Instead, you should define a *class extension* (or *anonymous category*) inside your implementation, like so:

 ```objective-c